lautarodragan/jolteon/README.md

 I haven't experienced any issues with the audio performance itself, but this is handled by symphonia and cpal, so there isn't a lot Jolteon can do to break it.
 Same goes for the UI, which is managed by Ratatui.

+I keep it open for days at a time — sometimes, even over a week, and haven't seen it crash or increase memory usage.

 If you do experience any sort of performance issues — be it choppy UI, keyboard input response, choppy audio, or significantly higher CPU/RAM usage than `mpv` or any other well-known media player for the same file, please open an issue reporting it.
 Being able to reproduce this with an audio file available in the public domain, or with a license that permits sharing it, would be ideal, even if hard or very unlikely.